cincheo/ini/README.md

 ## Distributed mode

 So far, we have shown the INI capabilities without taking into account deployment on remote machines nor distributed communication between them.
-So, all the given examples execute locally, on a single INI instance.
+So, all the previous examples execute locally, on a single INI instance.
 Below, we explain how to use INI to support easy deployment and communication amongst an arbitrary number of INI nodes distributed across the network.

 ### Broker configuration